Key privacy concepts - practicable and impracticable

 Overview

 The Key Privacy Concepts guidelines explain important words and phrases used in the Information Privacy Act 2009 (Qld) (IP Act).
-They are intended to assist in the interpretation and application of the privacy principles in the IP Act.
+They are intended to assist in the interpretation and application of the Queensland Privacy Principles (QPPs).

 The word ‘impracticable’ is also used throughout the principles, in particular: